Star Trails Photography

 So, What Is Star Trails Photography?

-Star trails photography is the art of capturing long-exposure images of stars as the Earth rotates.
-Instead of pinpoint stars, you get sweeping arcs or circular trails across your photo—like cosmic brush strokes.
-Pretty wild, right?
+Star trails photography is the art of capturing long exposure images of stars as the Earth rotates.
+Instead of tiny points of light, you get sweeping arcs or circular trails across your photo, almost like brush strokes painted by the cosmos.
+Pretty amazing, right?

-These trails aren’t the stars moving (although technically they are), it’s you and your camera spinning with the Earth.
-That’s why you get that dreamy, spiraling effect in the sky when you keep your shutter open long enough.
+These trails are not caused by the stars moving across the sky, although they technically are.
+What is really happening is that you and your camera are spinning along with the Earth.
+That is why you see that dreamy spiraling effect when the shutter stays open long enough.

 What You’ll Need (Don’t Worry, It’s Not Fancy)